Canada

 In British Columbia, surrogacy is regulated by the Family Law Act, the Adoption Act, and the Assisted Human Reproduction Act.
 The following are some fundamental laws and regulations related to surrogacy in British Columbia:

-Parental Rights: In British Columbia, the surrogate is considered the child’s legal mother at birth, even if she is not genetically related.
+In British Columbia, the surrogate is considered the child’s legal mother at birth, even if she is not genetically related.
 The intended parents must go through a legal process to establish their parental rights, such as obtaining a Declaration of Parentage or an Adoption Order.

-Compensation: British Columbia law allows for reimbursing the surrogate’s reasonable expenses related to the pregnancy, including medical costs, lost wages, and other reasonable out-of-pocket expenses.
+British Columbia law allows for reimbursing the surrogate’s reasonable expenses related to the pregnancy, including medical costs, lost wages, and other reasonable out-of-pocket expenses.
 Commercial surrogacy is prohibited in British Columbia.

-Medical and Psychological Assessments: The intended parents and the surrogate must undergo medical and psychological assessments to ensure they are physically and emotionally prepared for the surrogacy journey.
+The intended parents and the surrogate must undergo medical and psychological assessments to ensure they are physically and emotionally prepared for the surrogacy journey.

-Legal Representation: Working with a lawyer experienced in reproductive law to navigate the surrogacy process in British Columbia, including drafting and reviewing the surrogacy agreement and obtaining the necessary legal orders to establish parental rights, is highly recommended.
+Working with a lawyer experienced in reproductive law to navigate the surrogacy process in British Columbia, including drafting and reviewing the surrogacy agreement and obtaining the necessary legal orders to establish parental rights, is highly recommended.

-Consent and Consent Withdrawal: The surrogate and the intended parents must provide informed consent in writing before the surrogacy process begins.
+The surrogate and the intended parents must provide informed consent in writing before the surrogacy process begins.
 Additionally, either party can withdraw consent before certain legal steps are taken, such as transferring the embryo to the surrogate.

-Parental Responsibility and Support: The intended parents are legally responsible for the child’s care and support, even if they are not genetically related.
+The intended parents are legally responsible for the child’s care and support, even if they are not genetically related.
 The intended parents are also responsible for obtaining necessary court orders or legal documents to establish their parental rights and responsibilities.

 Manitoba

-In Manitoba, surrogacy is governed by The Family Maintenance Amendment Act 2021.
+In Manitoba, Canada, surrogacy is governed by The Family Maintenance Amendment Act 2021.
 The following are some key laws and regulations related to surrogacy in Manitoba:

 • The requirement of a pre-conception surrogacy agreement must include the following provisions: